stride3d/stride-docs/en/manual/graphics/low-level-api/textures-and-render-textures.md

 ## Create a texture

 You can also create textures without any assets (eg to be used as render target).
-To do this, call the constructor of the @'SiliconStudio.Xenko.Graphics.Texture' class.
-See the @'SiliconStudio.Xenko.Graphics.Texture' class reference to get the full list of available options and parameters.
+To do this, call the constructor of the @'Xenko.Graphics.Texture' class.
+See the @'Xenko.Graphics.Texture' class reference to get the full list of available options and parameters.
 Some texture formats might not be available on all platforms.

 ### Code: Create a texture